Adam Enfroy Logo

 You can also use email marketing software to reach people who haven’t registered yet.

-Your email marketing campaigns should be designed to generate interest in your webinar and get people to register.
+Design your email marketing campaigns to generate interest in your webinar and get people to register.

 What will resonate with them?